 Children under the age of 16 will not be permitted in the halls during build and breakdown under any circumstance.

-On event open days, no one under the age of 16 years will be permitted to attend unless they have obtained prior written consent of the Organisers and may be required by the Organisers to be accompanied by a parent or guardian.
+On event open days, no one under the age of 16 years will be permitted to attend.

 Cleaning, Hygiene & Waste

-Exhibitors must provide hand sanitiser and/or hand washing facilities within the stand design.
+Exhibitors should consider providing hand sanitiser and/or hand washing facilities within the stand design.
 All high touch points e,g, counters, meeting tables, shared equipment, should be regularly cleaned with appropriate cleaning materials during build, show open and breakdown.
-Every stand must have hand sanitiser available for visitors and staff.

 It is essential that all relevant H&S regulations and control measures are in place for the use and storage of hand sanitiser.
 If you plan to have large quantities over 50L please contact the organiser.